kbmackenzie/aranea/docs/aranea.md

 ## A Note About Whitespace

-A limitation with POSIX Awk is how it splits record fields.
-You can define **field separators**, but they're only able to express what fields *aren't*.
-By default, it's whitespace.
+By default, POSIX Awk splits record fields by **whitespace**.
+You can define custom field separators, but they have limitations: you're only able to express what fields *aren't*.

-Thus: Aranea splits fields by **whitespace** when using POSIX Awk.
+Aranea splits fields by **whitespace** when using POSIX Awk.
+This is the default behavior.

-It was the cleanest option, but it has one unfortunate consequence: filepaths with **spaces** aren't valid.
+It makes directives look very clean, but has one unfortunate consequence: filepaths with **spaces** aren't valid.

 ```c
 #include oops not valid.txt
 ```

-It shouldn't be a problem for **most** projects (*who uses spaces in their script names?!*), but it can be a surprise for some people, so I wanted to document it here.
+It shouldn't be a problem for **most** projects (*who uses spaces in their script names?!*), but it can be a surprise for some people, thus it deserves to be documented.

 ### Solution: GNU Awk